spmdrd/plasma-applet-cryptocurrency-price/README.md

 ## Changelog

+### 1.1
+- added showing of custom icons
+- added coin labeling
+- removed buggy show decimals
+- reordered config dialog
+- changed plasmoid icon to applications-internet
+- updated screenshots

 ### 1.0
 Initial release

 ## To Do
-- show a label instead of icon for the currency type of the rate (e.g. USD, BTC)
-- 'Show custom icon' option in settings
-- show additional fields for ask, bid, last in the hover tooltip
+- show additional fields for ask, bid in the hover tooltip
 - Allow controlling # of decimal places
+- click on plasmoid icon opens icon chooser dialog

 ## Donate
 You can buy me a beer if you liked this widget: